Vanderbilt Admission RequirementsNashville, Tennessee

 How hard is it to get into Vanderbilt and can I get accepted?
-The school has a 11% acceptance rate ranking it #1 in Tennessee for lowest rate of acceptance.
-Last year, 3,415 out of 31,462 applicants were admitted making Vanderbilt a very highly competitive school to get into with a low chance of acceptance - even for applicants with the highest scores and grades.
+The school has a 10% acceptance rate ranking it #1 in Tennessee for lowest rate of acceptance.
+Last year, 3,298 out of 34,313 applicants were admitted making Vanderbilt an extremely competitive school to get into with a very low chance of acceptance - even for applicants with the highest scores and grades.
 Academically, it has exceptionally high requirements for admission test scores, generally admitting students who score in the top 2 percent.
 Vanderbilt University typically accepts and attracts "A-" average high school students.
-Only 47% of those admitted chose to enroll in the school.
+Only 49% of those admitted chose to enroll in the school.
 Most incoming freshmen graduated in the top ten percent of their high school class.